 DIRECTOR OF NEUROPSYCHOLOGY SERVICES, ASCENSION ILLINOIS BRAIN AND SPINE

-Dr. Leahy will discuss the criteria used to diagnose individuals with autism spectrum disorder and how these symptoms can manifest in differently in adults and children.
-He will also review the typical methods used to formally assess symptoms of autism spectrum disorder.
-Finally, he will review cognitive issues often associated with autism spectrum disorders, how they are evaluated, and how this evaluation can inform treatment.
+Dr. Leahy discussed the criteria used to diagnose individuals with autism spectrum disorder and how these symptoms can manifest in differently in adults and children.
+He also reviewed the typical methods used to formally assess symptoms of autism spectrum disorder.
+Finally, he reviewed cognitive issues often associated with autism spectrum disorders, how they are evaluated, and how this evaluation can inform treatment.

 CLINICAL DIRECTOR, NDFYA